 See also: Packrafting shoes or boots

 By the way, a closed toe water shoe is much better for wading than a sandal, because the open front of a sandal drags through the water as you wade.
 Closed toe ‘sandals’ like Arroyos or Omniums work much better here and elsewhere, plus on land or water the toe protection is welcome.
-They’re still only new, but the Omniums also feel more sure-footed than the Arroyos ever were, mostly down to the proper fitting straps, but also due to what feels like a less flexible sole.
-That may well compress and lose it cushioning over time, as I’ve found with previous Teva sandals.
+They’re still only new, but the Omniums also feel more sure-footed than the Arroyos ever were, mostly down to the fitting straps, but also due to what feels like a thick and less flexible sole which have not compressed and lost cushioning over time, as my previous Teva sandals used to do.

 We walked a couple of hours up The Narrows at the top of Zion park (left and below), following, crossing and wading along the Virgin River countless times.
 The Tevas gripped as well as anything here, drained readily and felt agile and secure when boulder hopping.

-With their wide snouts the Omniums are a bit clog- or Croc ugly, but wide shoes suit me much better.
-I haven’t read them all, but the reviews on Teva.com do complain of fast wear; no great surprise there with modern sports shoes. i suppose I’m showing my age but i do wish they’s put a chunkier tread on their soles, but another plus: they float – always a good thing in the water.
+With their wide snouts the Omniums are a bit clog- or Croc ugly, but wide shoes suit my feet much better.
+I haven’t read them all, but the reviews on Teva.com did complain of fast wear; no great surprise there with modern sports shoes.
+I do wish they’s put a chunkier tread on their soles, but another plus: they float – always a good thing in the water.

 So, I give a paddlepacking thumbs up for the Omniums.
 At less than half retail price, I presume they’ll be being superseded by the Schmomnium GT, or maybe REI just had too many lying around.
 In fact water shoes are no longer listed on Teva’s website but [remnants?] are still sold widely in the US.
 If you can grab yourself a pair for what I paid, I do believe you’ll have a great water shoe.
 We’ll see how long that adds up to, but I got a couple of years out of the Arroyos so two years from the Tevas will do me.